OSGeo/grass/doc/development/branching_how-to.md

 5. Modify the name.
 6. Click _Create branch_.

+Note down the commit hash which will be recorded in the [release history overview](https://grass.osgeo.org/about/history/releases/).
 Alternatively, see the instructions below to create a new branch using command line.

 ## Check the Version